lucaxbandini/VisageGuard/Step-By-Step-Guide.md

 Download [Cmake](https://cmake.org/download/) ( Choose "Windows x64 Installer".
 During installation, check the box that adds a path for the current user).

 Create a new PyCharm project by clicking the Menu button at the top of the PyCharm window, then on "New Project".
-Leave all settings as default (change name if you'd like).
+Leave all settings as default, except for "Python version"; make sure it is set to "Python311".

 ![image](https://github.com/lucaxbandini/VisageGuard/assets/152310492/05d64660-4b13-44d0-a6e4-4a0492fdcc3b)